yvelikova/axway-open-docs/content/en/docs/apim_installation/apigtw_install/system_requirements.md

 {
 "title": "System requirements",
   "linkTitle": "System requirements",
-"weight":"4",
+  "weight": "4",
   "date": "2019-10-02",
   "description": "Supported platforms and other system requirements for API Gateway, and specific requirements for API Gateway components."
 }

 {{< alert title="Note" color="primary" >}}Windows is supported only for a limited set of developer tools, see [Install developer tools on Windows](/docs/apim_installation/apigtw_install/install_dev_tools/).
 API Gateway and API Manager do not support Windows.{{< /alert >}}